Harassment By Persons In Certain Facilities; Harassment Of Public Servant: Texas Penal Code §22.11

 The law also makes it illegal for prisoners at a correctional facility or civil committment facility to cause someone else in the facility to come in contact with their blood, urine, or any other body fluids with the intent to assault, harass, or alarm.

 Have you been charged with Harassment By Persons In Certain Facilities; Harassment Of Public Servant?
-Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.
+Contact us today to discuss legal representation.

 The Texas legislature codified this criminal offense in Texas Penal Code Section 22.11.
-The law was not amended in 2023.
-However, the law was most recently amended in 2017 by expanding the application of the law to civil commitment facilities.
+The law was amended in 2017 by expanding the application of the law to civil commitment facilities.
+In 2025, lawmakers broadened this offense to cover any fluid or liquid, expanded the list of prohibited intents (adding “annoy, abuse, torment, or embarrass”), added a uniform/badge presumption for civil-commitment cases, and clarified that warning the target is no defense.

 The Penal Code classifies the Texas Harassment By Persons In Certain Facilities; Harassment Of Public Servant law under Title 5 “Offenses Against The Person,” Chapter 22 “Assaultive Offenses.”
 Learn more about the Texas offense of Harassment By Persons In Certain Facilities; Harassment Of Public Servant below.